AutodeskGames/stingray-docs/source/interactive_help/sdk_help/define_a_plugin.md

-# Define a Stingray Plug-in
+# Define a {{ProductName}} Plug-in

-Every Stingray plug-in is defined in a data file with the *.stingray_plugin* resource type.
+Every {{ProductName}} plug-in is defined in a data file with the *.stingray_plugin* resource type.
 When you start work on a new plug-in, you have to create one of these files by hand.

 This page describes the format of the *.stingray_plugin* file, and all of the configuration settings you can use.